 Upon request, the complainant and the respondent shall each be afforded a prompt review of the need for and terms of restrictive interim measures, including "no contact" orders and interim suspensions.
 Issues that may be raised include possible modification or discontinuance of a "no contact" order.
 Complainants and respondents shall be allowed to submit evidence to support their request.
-The request shall be made to the college's Chief Student Affairs Officer, if either the complainant or the respondent is a student, or to the college's Human Resources Director, if neither the complainant nor the respondent are students.
+The request shall be made to the college's Chief Student Affairs Officer, if either the complainant or the respondent are students.
 If a request is made in a case involving both a student and an employee, the Chief Student Affairs Officer shall consult with the Human Resources Director.
 The Chief Student Affairs Officer or Human Resources Director may consult with the Title IX Coordinator and other relevant officials regarding the request.
 If appropriate and possible, the college may establish an appropriate schedule for the complainant and the respondent to access college facilities when they are not being used by the other party to enable both parties to use college facilities to the maximum extent feasible, without violation of the "no contact" order.